attribyte/pubsubhub/README.md

 ##About

-A complete pubsub implementation that conforms to the [PubSubHubbub](https://pubsubhubbub.googlecode.com/git/pubsubhubbub-core-0.4.html) protocol with some extensions for authentication and security.
+A pubsub implementation that conforms to the [PubSubHubbub](https://pubsubhubbub.googlecode.com/git/pubsubhubbub-core-0.4.html) protocol with extensions for authentication and security.
 PubSubHubbub, though originally designed for Atom and RSS feeds, can be applied to any type of data to push notifications over HTTP, eliminating inefficient polling for changes.